Spencerkanachin/web-stack-implementation-lamp/README.md

 Now we are going to configure our EC2 instance!
 Select the Ubuntu Server 20.04 LTS (HVM) as the Amazon Machine Image (AMI).
 ![](./Images/Ubuntuimage.png)

+Then, select "t2.micro" as the instance type.
+Once you have made the selection, click "Review and Launch